ImageMagick/Usage-Markdown/quantize/index.md

 However this is very dependant on the image and what you are trying to achieve, so is not a general solution to the specking problem.

 A more general alternative to adding extra colors is try to remove the speckles from the final dithered image.
-That is clean up the image in some way.
+That is, clean up the image in some way.

-However this is itself a tricky problem, as you do not what to remove pixels which are part of the normal dithering pattern.
+However this is itself a tricky problem, as you do not want to remove pixels which are part of the normal dithering pattern.

-What we need is to find color pixels which are somehow very different to all the the colors surrounding it, but which are also well isolated from all other similar colors, by some distance.
+What we need is to find pixels which are somehow very different to all the surrounding colors, but which are also well isolated from all other similar colors, by some distance.

 The solution is to pass the dithered image though some time of 'speckle filter', such as "`-median`" image filter.